Equipment Financing

 Tax Benefits

-With an equipment loan, because you make payments throughout the terms of the loan, you pay interest to the lender at the equipment financing rates agreed on in the loan terms.
-For most equipment loan terms, the equipment finance interest rates paid on the payments can be written off as tax-deductible.
-However, the total principal payment cannot be written off.
+With an equipment loan, you make payments throughout the loan term and pay interest to the lender at the agreed-upon equipment financing rates.
+While the interest paid on the loan payments can be written off as tax-deductible, the total principal payment cannot be written off.

-For most equipment leasing program terms, business owners can write off the entire lease payment as a business expense.
-That means the whole amount paid for the equipment can be written off by deducting the monthly lease payments.
-Another significant tax benefit to leasing is the government incentives written into the tax code.
-According to Section 179 of the IRS Tax Code, the full amount of equipment purchases can be written off if an equipment lease is set up.
+On the other hand, with most equipment leasing programs, you can write off the entire lease payment as a business expense.
+This means that the entire amount paid for the equipment can be written off by deducting the monthly lease payments.
+Additionally, there are government incentives written into the tax code that offer significant tax benefits for leasing.
+For instance, under Section 179 of the IRS Tax Code, the full amount of equipment purchases can be written off if an equipment lease is set up.
 Even if you do not pay the entire amount for the equipment financing rates in the year you are filing taxes, you can deduct the entire amount from your taxes for that year.

-We recommend forming a strong relationship with your tax professional and doing research when choosing the right lender for your financing needs.
-By working closely with lenders and tax professionals, you can take advantage of the tax benefits that equipment finance companies can offer.
+To take advantage of these tax benefits, we recommend forming a strong relationship with your tax professional and doing research when choosing the right lender for your financing needs.
+By working closely with lenders and tax professionals, you can ensure that you get the most out of the tax benefits that equipment finance companies can offer.

 Cons